 Introduction 2

-About Us, our Operations and our Supply Chain 4
+About us, our operations and our supply chain 4

 Our commitment 4

 Bunzl's modern slavery and human trafficking risks 4

 Policies in relation to modern slavery and human trafficking 5

 Governance 6

 Employee training 7

 Managing our supply chains 7

-Progress made in 2022 10
+Progress made in 2023 11

 Looking ahead 11

-About Us, our Operations and our Supply Chain
+About us, our operations and our supply chain

-Bunzl is a specialist international distribution and services Group with revenue in 2022 of £12.0 billion.
-The Group operates across more than 30 countries.

-We employ c.
-22,000 people in sourcing, consolidating and delivering a wide range of non-food consumable products across a variety of market sectors including foodservice, grocery, safety, cleaning & hygiene, retail and healthcare.
+Bunzl is a specialist international distribution and services Group with operations across the Americas, Europe, Asia Pacific and the UK & Ireland.
+We support businesses all over the world by sourcing, consolidating and delivering a wide range of non-food consumable products across a variety of market sectors including foodservice, grocery, safety, cleaning & hygiene, retail and healthcare.